zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

    ```
    C:\Users\<user_ID>\.zowe\bin
    ```
-   **Alternative configuration**: By default, the daemon binary creates or reuses a file in the user's home directory every time a Zowe CLI command runs.
-In some cases, this behavior is undesirable.
+   **Alternative configuration**: By default, the daemon binary creates or reuses a file in the user's home directory each time a Zowe CLI command runs.
+In some cases, this behavior might  c be undesirable.
 For example, the home directory resides on a network drive and has poor file performance.
 To change the location that the daemon uses, set the following environment variable for your operating system:

-   - **Windows:**
+   - **Windows:** `ZOWE_DAEMON_LOCK`

-       Specify `ZOWE_DAEMON_LOCK` as the path to the lock file that restricts access to the named pipe that the daemon uses for communication.
+       Specify the path to the lock file that restricts access to the named pipe that the daemon uses for communication.

        **Default:**  `%HOMEPATH%\.zowe-daemon.lock`

-   - **Linux and macOS:**
+   - **Linux and macOS:** `ZOWE_DAEMON`

-      Specify `ZOWE_DAEMON` as the path to the socket that the daemon uses for communication.
+      Specify the path to the socket that the daemon uses for communication.

       **Default:** `~/.zowe-daemon.sock`